Skip to main content

 Written by Lea Sloan

-Updated over a week ago
+Updated over 5 months ago

 Why Give a Pretest or Posttest?

-Pretests and posttests allow us to:
+Pretests and Posttests allow us to:

 1. Measure student growth throughout the year.
 We want to equip teachers with the quantitative data to show that students are learning and growing as a result of their computer science courses.
 Comparing student performance on the pretest and posttest is a good way to measure student outcomes and demonstrate the importance of offering computer science at your school.